-- Mass communication bachelor's and master's degree programs with journalism concentrations are available at Florida International University, which is located about 14 miles west of downtown Miami.
+- Mass communication bachelor's and master's degree programs with journalism concentrations are available at Florida International University, which is located 5.5 miles west of downtown Miami.
 FIU's programs include a fully Spanish-taught master's degree program in journalism.

 Find schools that offer these popular programs